Whitworth Valley F.C.

-Whitworth Valley F.C. is an English association football club.
+Whitworth Valley F.C. is an English association football club based in Whitworth, Lancashire.
 As of the 2025–26 football season, the club competes in the Lancashire Amateur League Premier Division.

 History

+In the 1978–79 season, they joined the Lancashire Combination.
 The club competed in the North West Counties League during the 1980s.
+In 1988, they joined the Manchester League.
+In the 2005–06 season, they finished first of Division One with 77 points, getting promoted to the Premier Division.